 Furthermore, if Netflix existed as a business unit restrained by externally imposed targets and margins, the company would be unlikely to maintain its current level of operational risk and experimentation, and Netflix talent would recognise this.
 Under a Disney ownership, Netflix would be maintained as a top-class SVoD service, but gone would be the world-beating, risk-taking, disruptive start-up that shook the world of pay TV.

-Jonathan Broughton, Senior Analyst for Video Intelligence at IHS Markit
+Jonathan Broughton is Senior Analyst for Video Intelligence within the IHS Technology Group at IHS Markit

-Maria Rua Aguete, Director for TV Media Intelligence at IHS Markit, also contributed to this analysis
+Maria Rua Aguete, Director for TV Media Intelligence within the IHS Technology Group at IHS Markit, also contributed to this analysis